 The power is out on Milos.
-I don’t know if it’s out on the whole island but it’s out at our Airbnb and at the coffee shop so as far as I’m concerned it’s out on the whole island.
-The kind baristas offered to make me a Nescafe which is a sweet cold coffee drink or a Greek coffee which they made over a gas burner so has the advantage of being hot but it has the disadvantage of being veryvery tiny.
+I don’t know if it’s out on the whole island but it’s out at our Airbnb and the coffee shop so as far as I’m concerned it’s the whole island.
+The baristas offered to make me a Nescafe which is a sweet cold coffee drink or a Greek coffee which they made over a gas burner so has the advantage of being hot but the disadvantage of being very very tiny.
 Joe’s still asleep so I’m drinking them both.
 The power would intermittently go out and come back on all night.
 When we had power, the fan would be on and the light off.
 When the power cycled off and then back on again, they would come on in reverse position, light on and fan off.
 So we’d wake up sweaty to a fully lit room, Joe would go turn the fan on and the light off and then we’d fall back asleep until it happened again.
 It was a weird night.

-I have some things that I’ve either forgotten to talk about or have neglected to talk about thus far and I’d like to include them now so I don’t forget them completely.
+I have some things that I’ve either forgotten to talk about or have neglected to talk about thus far and I’d like to include them now so I don’t lose them completely.
 I present a new section, addendums.

 Back when we were hanging out with the Brodys, they were regaling us with tales of their wild night out with the Estonians.
 I don’t remember there being much detail, mostly how little sleep they got, but trust them, it was wild.
 Joe followed by telling them about OUR wild night where we went to a karaoke bar and then took a taxi back to the hotel, but then, as we neared the hotel, we passed the ice cream shop and we shouted PULL OVER!
 We have to get ice cream!
 The driver happily obliged saying something about how it was a fine time to get ice cream.
 We thanked him and got ice cream and that was how our night ended.
 One of the Brodys looked at Joe and said, “Joe don’t ever tell that story again!”
 Like how dare you, any night not spent hammered with escorts and eastern block ex-cons is a night not lived!
 And Joe, Joe held firm.
 “I love that story!” he said.
 God bless you, you sweet man.